MichaelsPlayground/Android-Chat-App/firebase_setup.md

 Now press the "App registrieren" button to register the app.

-6) The Firebase wizzard is creating a configuration file that you need to copy to the project in Android Studio:
+6) The Firebase wizard is creating a configuration file that you need to copy to the project in Android Studio:

 Download the file by pressing on "google-services.json herunterladen"